 Figure 3: Coinfection of galbut virus does not require all three segments.
-Heatmaps depicting the number of sequences associated withrecovered for each segment.
-Boxes with an * indicate segments with one or more coding incomplete sequences.
-Samples are grouped by location (Colorado (A), Maine (B), Ohio (C), Pennsylvania (D) and unknown (E)).
+Heatmaps depicting the number of sequences recovered for each segment for samples with at least one coinfection (A) or with no evidence coinfection (B).
+Samples are sorted by location.